 Most of the quilts we tested are not designed to enclose the person inside of them fully and are instead meant to wrap around one on the top and attach to a sleeping pad underneath.
 The idea is that if the down underneath a person is compressed, it will not provide warmth-trapping loft, so why not save the weight if it won't be used effectively?
 In theory, this is a smart move, but for it to work, you must take into consideration the R-value and insulating properties of your sleeping pad.
 Since your sleeping pad now forms a very critical part of your warmth envelope, it needs to be insulated.
 Check out our Sleeping Pad Review and look particularly at the R-value of the pad, higher is better.
 During our testing, we found that on some cold nights, even an insulated sleeping pad was not enough to keep us warm with a quilt, and so we would have appreciated the extra weight and insulation beneath us.

 We made a point of testing each of these bags while sleeping in temperatures very close to their stated ratings, catching two colds and spending more than a few nights shivering in the process.
 These experiences have taught us which bags are warm and which are not, and we rated these bags for absolute warmth, meaning the warmest got the highest score, and the coldest got the lowest score.
-At the top of the warmth department was the Zpacks Classic, a hoodless mummy featuring 900 fill down and box baffle construction.
+At the top of the warmth department was the Mountain Hardwear Ghost Whisperer 20, a hooded mummy with a comfort rating of 32F and box baffle construction.
 The Patagonia 850 Down Sleeping Bag 30 is a full-hooded mummy that uses very thick but narrow sewn-through tube baffles, and it also scored highly.
-While we love quilts for their versatility and spaciousness in warmer weather, our testing revealed that in cold weather, they don't seal off well and can't keep us as warm as mummy style bag.
+Another high scorer was the Zpacks Classic, which featured a ton of loft in its box baffles, but lacked a hood.
+While we love quilts for their versatility and spaciousness in warmer weather, our testing revealed that in cold weather, they don't seal off as well and can't keep us as warm as mummy style bags.

 Next to warmth, weight is the second most important consideration when choosing an ultralight sleeping bag.
 If you are putting together a lightweight backpacking kit, then the models represented here are all great choices for getting your base weight down near 10 pounds.
 For those looking to go ultralight, only the lightest of selections here should grab your attention.
 It is worth noting that in almost all cases, we chose the model or option that was the lightest weight, usually going with a higher temperature rating to do so.
 For those who want a bit more warmth and are willing to carry a few extra ounces to have it, there are usually slightly heavier, and warmer options available compared to what we tested.
 As the second most important metric, weight accounted for 25% of a product's final score.